Icinga/icinga2/doc/14-features.md

 }
 ```

-This is a typical pattern for checking individual disks, NICs, SSL certificates etc associated
+This is a typical pattern for checking individual disks, NICs, TLS certificates etc associated
 with a host.
 What would be useful is to have the data points tagged with the specific instance
 for that check.
 This would allow you to query time series data for a check on a host and for a
 specific instance e.g. /dev/sda.
 To do this quite simply add the instance to the service variables: